How to Build Your Brand from the Ground Up

-We’ve already talked about how branding creates a sense of community or culture.
+We’ve already discussed how branding creates a sense of community or culture.
 When customers embrace that culture, the imagery and products become more than pixels on a screen or an object in hand.

-When customers embrace your brand, it’s up to you to allow them to own it.
+When customers embrace your brand, allowing them to own it is up to you.
 You can do this in several ways.

 First, get consumers involved.
 Respond to their social media posts featuring your brand.
 Run polls to get their opinions.
 Design contests or sweepstakes.

 Also, in 2021, Taco Bell partnered with TerraCycle to allow consumers to recycle used hot sauce packets.
-This initiative reaches out especially to the eco-conscious demographic, and it rallies customers to a common cause.
+This initiative reaches out especially to the eco-conscious demographic and rallies customers to a common cause.

 You can also let consumers own your brand by making it part of their daily life.
 Do you offer branded t-shirts, travel mugs, stickers, or other swag?
-Brand devotees will probably pay good money for the chance to be a walking advertisement.
+Brand devotees will probably pay good money to be a walking advertisement.

-Branding is a means through which customers recognise and bond with the products or services you offer.
-Proper branding increases customer loyalty which, in turn, betters your bottom line.
+Branding is a means customers recognise and bond with the products or services you offer.
+Proper branding increases customer loyalty, which, in turn, betters your bottom line.

 Branding starts with an understanding of the flavour or personality of your business.
 From there, you must choose a look to match.